-The MEF 3.0 LSO Sonata certification program – conducted in concert with MEF testing partner Iometrix – starts with a pilot, which is designed to be the fastest path for buyers and sellers of Ethernet Access services to be part of the leading group of partners advancing frictionless inter-provider service automation.
+The MEF 3.0 LSO Sonata certification program starts with a pilot, which is designed to be the fastest path for buyers and sellers of Ethernet Access services to be part of the leading group of partners advancing frictionless inter-provider service automation.
 The pilot involves three major steps associated with published MEF 3.0 CE and LSO Sonata standards:

 - Certify MEF 3.0 CE Access E-Line Service.
-Service providers validate compliance with MEF 3.0 CE Access E-Line service standards as described in the MEF 3.0 CE Certification Blueprint.
+Service providers validate compliance with MEF 3.0 CE Access E-Line service standards as described in the upcoming MEF 3.0 Carrier Ethernet Test Requirements (MEF 91) document.

 - Develop MEF 3.0 LSO Sonata Ordering API.
 The API test platform helps companies optimize development of the LSO Sonata Ordering API based on Ethernet Ordering Technical Standard: Business Requirements and Use Cases (MEF 57.1) and LSO Sonata SDK Release 3.
 The platform provides a structure within which API developers can develop code covering various use cases in an optimal manner and pre-validate their code at every step of development on a 24/7 basis.

 - Certify MEF 3.0 LSO Sonata Ordering API.
-The final stage of certification validates conformity of the LSO Sonata Ordering API to the MEF LSO Sonata Certification Test Requirements (MEF 92) working draft on the MEF wiki, which together with the MEF 3.0 CE Access E-Line service certification provides a fully compliant orchestrated service ready to interact with partners across the globe.
+The final stage of certification validates conformity of the LSO Sonata Ordering API to the upcoming MEF LSO Sonata Certification Test Requirements (MEF 92) document, which together with the MEF 3.0 CE Access E-Line service certification provides a validated orchestrated service ready to interact with partners across the globe.

 For more information on MEF 3.0 LSO Sonata certification, contact Alysia Bennett, Alysia@mef.net.